zzau13/v_escape/v_escape/README.md

 > The simd optimized escape code

-Crate v_escape provides a macro `new_escape!` that define a `struct` with escaping functionalities.
+Crate v_escape provides a macro `new_escape!` that define a `struct` with escaping functionality.
 These macros are optimized using simd by default, but this can be alter using sub-attributes.

 # Quick start